ismasan/ismaelcelis.com/content/posts/4-railway-oriented-ruby-middleware.md

 # Delegate anything else to the underlying step
 # https://ruby-doc.org/3.3.0/stdlibs/delegate/SimpleDelegator.html
-class StepTracker < SimpleDelegator def call(result)
+class StepTracker < SimpleDelegator
+  # Capture the call to a step, and add something to the context if it halted.
+  def call(result)
     step = __getobj__
     result = step.call(result)